 It’s also great for those who experience back pain, as it is less taxing on the lower back.

-How To Trap Bar Deadlift for Mass (How to Deadlift With Trap Bar)
+How To Deadlift with a Trap Bar for Mass (How to Perform a Trap Bar Deadlift)

-To trap bar deadlift for mass, a person should consider including this deadlift variation 1-2x per week.
-There is ample evidence that shows that training a muscle multiple times per week is optimal for long-term growth and muscle synthesis when compared to doing it less frequently, making this movement great for lower body mass gaining.3
+To use the trap bar deadlift for building muscle mass, a person should consider including this deadlift variation 1-2x per week.
+There is ample evidence that shows that training a muscle multiple times per week is optimal for long-term growth and muscle synthesis when compared to doing it less frequently, making this movement great for lower body mass gaining.7

 This also means that a person should focus on using lighter weights with higher repetitions for the trap bar deadlift when doing it multiple times per week.
 Heavier weights tend to be used for compound exercises like the squat and bench press to achieve strength gains; but, to gain mass, doing more repetitions makes more sense.